Dewlap: Mammals

 Many mammals such as dogs, rabbits and moose possess dewlaps.
 In zebu cattle, the dewlap is colloquially known as the "briefcase folds".
-The dewlap is found on female rabbits, such as the New Zealand white rabbit.
-While pregnant, the female rabbit will pluck fur from the dewlap to line a nest for her babies.
 The dewlap is also seen in both sexes of moose.

+The giant eland and common eland both have skin flaps to aide in thermoregulation.
+Due to its high surface area to volume ratio, it may allow for efficient thermoregulation in larger common elands with larger dewlaps.

+Rabbits

+In rabbits, the dewlap is a secondary sex characteristic of female rabbits which grows once the doe reaches sexual maturity.
+In laboratory conditions, when a butyl alcohol extract of the urine of pregnant women was administered to male rabbits, they developed a dewlap, which then gradually disappeared once the administration ceased.
+If a female rabbit is ovarectomized before reaching maturity, the dewlap never develops, and even when an ovarectomy is performed on a mature female rabbit with a dewlap, the dewlap disappears gradually afterwards.
+Near the end of pregnancy, the female rabbit will pluck fur from the dewlap to line a nest for her young.

 Reptiles and birds

-Many reptiles have dewlaps, most notably the anole family of lizards, which have large skin dewlaps they can extend and retract.
+Many reptiles have dewlaps, most notably the anole family and Sitana genus of lizards, which have large skin dewlaps they can extend and retract.
 The anole family has been found to have enhanced vision for color and depth perception.
 This family is able to see dewlap coloration from a distance, giving the dewlap use and importance.
 These dewlaps are usually of a different color from the rest of their body and, when enlarged, make the lizard seem much bigger than it really is.
 The dewlap is primarily used when indicating territorial boundaries and for males to attract females during the mating season.
 The pigments generating this color are pterins and carotenoids.
 These two pigments are the most easily seen through the anole's eyes.
 Pterin and carotenoid pigments are located throughout the tissue of the dewlap, creating yellow and red hues.
 Lizards usually accompany dewlap movement with head bobs and other displays.
 The dewlap moves through extension and contraction.
 The muscles creating this movement are the ceratohyoid muscles and are connected to the hyoid apparatus in the throat and larynx area.
 Though the purpose of these displays is unclear, the colors of the dewlap and the movements during the displays are thought to be a way of standing out against visual background noise.

 Many birds also have dewlaps, including domestic chickens, some cracids and some guans.